All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 Classical Antiqua and its upright axis.

 As the 19th century dawned, advertising burst onto the scene with all the subtlety of a brass band in a library.
-Printers needed to catch the eye of readers, and type had a new role to play.
+Printers needed to catch readers’ eyes, and type had a new role to play.
 There were many ways to achieve this, such as adding ornaments to fonts or using larger sizes to make a statement.
+One particularly impactful design idea came from Vincent Figgins.
+He reduced the contrast of neoclassicism serif fonts.
+He introduced hefty serifs into the design, thus the Slab Serif was born, laying the groundwork for the typographical evolution of the 20th century.

 Likely the first example of a Slab Serif by Vincent Figgins from around 1810

-Two-Line Great Pica Sans-Serif, an early example of a Sans Serif printing font by Vincent Figgins from around 1834
+Two-Line Great Pica Sans-Serif, an early example of a sans-serif printing font by Vincent Figgins from around 1834

-Starting Point of the typeface Yetson
+Starting point of the typeface Yetson

-With these thoughts in mind, I developed the idea of creating a French Renaissance Grotesque – essentially a typeface that combines the style of a French Renaissance Antiqua with the features of a Grotesque font.
+With these thoughts in mind, I developed the idea of creating a French Renaissance Grotesque, essentially a typeface that combines the style of a French Renaissance Antiqua with the features of a Grotesque font.

 At first, I wasn’t sure how to make this work, since simply adding serifs to a Grotesque font wouldn’t suffice.
 However, after a few initial sketches, I realised that I could use the structure of an Antiqua with a tilted axis and simplify its form to the basics.

-At this point in the design process I decided to develop two fonts in tandem – a sans-serif and a serif version.
+At this point in the design process, I decided to develop two fonts in tandem, a sans-serif and a serif version.

+Working on both simultaneously allowed for constant comparison.
 The sans-serif version, in particular, ensured that the serif design remained as simple as possible and kept the project on track.

 A comprehensive overview of both variants of the Yetson typeface.

-The challenge was to balance these minimal serifs: they needed to be subtle enough for small-scale use without dominating the page like in a Slab Serif typeface.
+They had to be subtle enough for small-scale use without overwhelming the page like a Slab Serif typeface.

-Interestingly, the sans-serif version also shows a touch of calligraphy, especially in the design of the lowercase ‘a’ and in the italics.
+Interestingly, the sans-serif version also shows a touch of calligraphy, especially in the design of the lowercase a and in the italics.

 The final version of Yetson Serif and Sans reveals the essence of pure form.